Online Casino Safety Guide (2026)

 How do I check if a casino is genuinely licensed?

-Find the license number in the footer or Terms, then verify it on the regulator's official site.
-Confirm the legal entity, product scope, and whether the license covers your country.
+Find the licence number and operator name in the footer or terms, then verify them on the regulator's official site.

 What does RTP mean - will I get that return?